-At Sprowston Community High School we are working in partnership with Norfolk Constabulary and Norfolk Children's Services to identify and provide appropriate support to students who have experienced domestic violence in their household; this scheme is called Operation Encompass.
+At Sprowston Community Academy we work in partnership with Norfolk Constabulary and Norfolk Children's Services to identify and provide appropriate support to students who have experienced domestic violence in their household; this scheme is called Operation Encompass.

 In order to achieve this, Norfolk Multi-agency Safeguarding Hub will share police information of all domestic incidents where one of our students has been present with the Designated Safeguarding Lead(s).